davidwilemski/davidwilemski.com/content/pages/about.md

 Status: published

 Hey, I'm David\!
 I work as a Software Engineer at Facebook, working on Instagram.
-Previously I worked in infrastructure for FB on container technology.
+Previously I worked on FB's infrastructure, focusing on container technology.
 I'm also an active member of [West Valley Track Club](http://www.westvalleytc.com/).